 Combine this boss monster with the Paleozoic traps for devastating effect, those trap cards are hugely versatile, capable of dealing with any situation.

-Even in today’s meta, Paleozoic Frogs are still one of the best decks, reaching the top 32 at Nationals which is absolutely insane!
+Even in today’s meta, Paleozoic Frogs are still one of the best decks in Yu-G, reaching the top 32 at Nationals which is absolutely insane!